-Virtual machine (VM) is the predominant virtualization form in today's cloud due to its strong isolation guarantees.
+WIRTUAL machines (VMs) are the predominant virtualization form in today's cloud due to their strong isolation guarantees.
 VMs allow customers to run applications in a wide variety of operating systems (OSes) and configurations.
 VMs are also heavily used by cloud operators to deploy internal services, such as load balancing, proxy, VPN, etc., both in a public cloud for tenants and in a private cloud for various business units of an organization.